Read the Translated Climate Equity Plan Summary Document

 Net-zero by 2040, equitably.

 In September 2021, City Council adopted the Austin Climate Equity Plan.
 The plan includes the bold and aggressive goal of equitably reaching net-zero community-wide greenhouse gas emissions by 2040 with a strong emphasis on cutting emissions by 2030.
-Getting to net-zero means the Austin community would emit zero greenhouse gases into the atmosphere.
+Getting to net-zero means the Austin community would reduce our use of fossil fuels to nearly zero.
 We set this goal because we believe it is possible and know it is needed to preserve a livable climate.

 Creating the Austin Climate Equity Plan